 36. Ranveer Singh in Achkan

 Just before his wedding with Deepika Padukone, Ranveer Singh was touring Switzerland in this achkan!

 The achkan kurta may have its forefathers in the ancient Mauryan, Parthian or Central Asian Empires, but today, it has been widely embraced by men both in India and Pakistan.
 A few years ago, it was first adopted by the royalties of the Sikh, the Maratha and the Rajput communities.

 The achkan was popular wedding wear for them mainly owing to the attire’s strong masculine vibe.
 The achkan kurta today breathes smartness.
 It is a well-tailored, well-fitted and an extremely classy and glamorous outfit.
 Today it is worn by Indian grooms during wedding ceremonies or other formal festive occasions.

-Let us see what else makes a good achkan kurta
+What else makes a good achkan kurta?

 - Achkan kurtas are always made up of lighter fabrics which makes them ideal for summer weddings or layered looks.